GoogleCloudPlatform/community/tutorials/dotnet-mvms-quickstart.md

 To deploy an application, you need to first create a project.

 GCP organizes resources into projects.
-This allows you to collect all the related resources for a single application in one place.
+This allows you to collect all of the related resources for a single application in one place.

 <walkthrough-devshell-precreate></walkthrough-devshell-precreate>